Bry50/Bry50.github.iocopy/Home Assistant on Smartphone.md

 In this guide, I document the steps I used and provide links to  (often overwhelming) documentation.

 If you don't have a Nexus5, I hope this guide can provide an overview of the steps involved.
-PostmarketOS may have have a version for your device.
-But, beware, the large majority of devices are only partly converted by hobbyists.
+PostmarketOS may have have a version for your device (see [here]( https://wiki.postmarketos.org/wiki/All_devices )) But, beware, the large majority of devices, the Nexus5 included, are only in the testing category; make sure the wifi works, bluetooth is useful, don't worry about audio and display.
 You might be lucky, but here only Nexus5 is addressed.....

 The setup is surprisingly simple (once you know how...).
-There is only one installation program.
-Installing the postmarket operating system, docker and home assistant is simple; about 1 hour if nothing goes wrong (but I have been through it several times).
+There is only one installation program, no rooting required.
+Installing everything is quite straight forward; about 1 hour if nothing goes wrong (but then I have been through it many many times).

 Tweaking the power supply is more intricate.
 PostmarkerOS usually doesn't have power management properly implemented.
 Make sure you start with a charged battery.
-Once implemented, in Home assistant, we can fully control the battery,  even disconnect it!
+Once implemented, in Home assistant, we can fully control the battery.
+I found after about 9 months my battery was degrading, even when I limited the charge to about 10%.   disconnect it!

 For a simple server, we don't need display, audio, nor the phone functions.
 The essentials are a power supply and wifi; Bluetooth is a nice to have.